2019 - 2020 KX450 Review and Modification

 It takes good suspension components AND a compliant (flexible) frame to work well in the rough.
 The forks can not respond quickly enough to sharp edges by themselves.
 Frame flex must assist the forks to absorb the high speed sharp edge bumps.
 The KX450 frame is clearly assisting the forks in making the KX a pleassure to ride.
 Once the valving is properly adjusted for the riders speed and weight, the stock KX450 becomes an even better bike than stock.

 The 49mm Showa forks are essentially identical to the Honda CRF450R forks.
 They share the same internals but are coated internally and on the outer tubes for less friction and improved wear.
-These forks are almost A Kit quality.
+These forks are past A Kit quality.

 The shock is also almost identical to the CRF450 unit.
 It does have a different design Compression adjuster but both adjusters can be modified to duplicate each other.
 Basically top notch components!